Ron89/thesaurus_query.vim/README.md

-# Thesaurus Query/Replacement Plugin(Still Buggy)
+# Thesaurus Query/Replacement Plugin

 This is a plugin for user to lookup synonyms of any word under cursor and replace it with an user chosen synonym.
 It also accept word covered in visual mode or manual input.
 But for the latter two cases, auto-replacement function isn't activated by default.

 Default source of synonyms is [Thesaurus.com](http://thesaurus.com/), so internet connection is required for it's functionality.

 ## Motivation

 After searching on Github for quite a while, I realized that comparing to emacs, very few vim plugins for thesaurus query is satisfactory.
 Among the